nextgis/docs_ng/source/index.rst

 .. only:: html

-   Данная документация распространяется по лицензии Creative Commons **"Attribution-NoDerivs" ("Атрибуция — Без производных произведений") СC BY-ND**
+   This documentation is distributed under the terms of Creative Commons License **"Attribution-NoDerivs" СC BY-ND**

    .. image:: _static/cc_by.png